Nicholas Chamberlaine School

 Nicholas Chamberlaine School is a coeducational secondary school and sixth form with an academy status, located in the town of Bedworth, Warwickshire, England.
-It has approximately 1,200 pupils between the ages of 11 and 18.
+It has approximately 1,400 pupils between the ages of 11 and 18.

-The Executive Headmistress of the school is Alison Ramsay.

-Nicholas Chamberlaine VI Form is located in the Ada Lovelace building on the school campus with the current head being Rhona Bayliss.
+Nicholas Chamberlaine VI Form College is located in the Ada Lovelace building on the school campus.
 It offers BTEC and A-Level subjects.

-The School is named after Nicholas Chamberlaine (1632–1715) who was a local benefactor of the small town and a prominent figure in the history of Bedworth.
+The school is named after Nicholas Chamberlaine (1632–1715), squire and benefactor of the town.

+Nicholas Chamberlaine School has a specialist, separate provision (school) called the NEST for students with Special, Educational Needs housing primary and secondary students.

 History

 The school officially opened in 1953 when the Headmaster was Gilbert Skinner; at this time NCS was a comprehensive school.